Background pattern

 • Breast tenderness.

 • Your period may be different.
-Most women will have a normal period on the expected date, but sometimes it may be early or late.
-If your period is delayed by more than 5 days or is unusually light or heavy, you should contact your doctor as soon as possible.
+Most women will have a normal period on the expected date, but it may sometimes be earlier or later.
+If your period is more than 5 days late or is unusually light or heavy, you should contact your doctor as soon as possible.

 • Skin rash.